DavisPL-Teaching/119/lecture5/README.md

 Any questions?

-## Friday, Nov 19
+## Friday, Nov 21st

 Reminders:

-- HW2 due on Monday
+- HW2 due on Monday 11:59pm

 Plan:

-- Narrow and wide operators
+- Narrow and wide operators (finishing up Part 4)

 - Poll

-- Part 5: DataFrames (this will be covered relatively briefly)
+- DataFrames (finishing up part 5 - this will be covered relatively briefly)

 - Part 6: end note on disadvantages of Spark.